Student-centric advice and objective recommendations

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.

-73% percent of not reported students take out federal student loans.
-The average student at not reported takes out not reported in student loan debt, which winds up being a not reported payment per month.
+73% percent of North Carolina Wesleyan College students take out federal student loans.
+The average student at North Carolina Wesleyan College takes out in student loan debt, which winds up being a $238.20 payment per month.
 The important thing to remember about these numbers is that they only include federal student loans and not private student loans.

 If you want to learn more about Parent PLUS Loans, you can check out the pros and cons of borrowing them.

 College is an investment, which is why it is important to assess the return on your education.
 To understand your return on investment or ROI, you will need to first understand what that investment will look like financially.

 By completing the net price calculator, you will have a good sense of how much North Carolina Wesleyan College will cost you.
 This will also give you a sense of how much debt you can expect to graduate with.

 Once you have a sense of your investment, you can think about your “return” or what you will get out of an education at North Carolina Wesleyan College.
 In other words, what types of outcomes can you expect?

 The important factors to consider when thinking about outcomes are the graduation rate of the institution, as well as your expected earnings.

 Here’s how North Carolina Wesleyan College stacks up:

 - Median earnings (10 years after graduation): $41,989.00